Bartley C of E Junior School

 These roles are described more specifically under ‘How will the school staff support my child?’

-CLASS TEACHER
+- CLASS TEACHER

 Special needs may have already been identified in a previous school and Bartley C of E Junior School will liaise closely with that school in order to provide continuity of support and care in meeting the individual needs of your child.

-Before any SEND are identified your child’s class teacher will first make sure your child’s learning is suited to them and will adapt the type of task, the learning is approached or the way they help motivate your child or provide supporting materials or equipment, before seeing the SENDCO about the need for anything additional or different.
-Once SEND has been identified, they will ask you to work alongside them in the setting of targets.
-They will use any strategies, equipment or approaches identified as helpful to your child’s progress and liaise with Teaching Assistants about the progress of your child in class and with any intervention work they are doing with them.
-Your child will also be involved in this process.
+Once SEND has been identified, your child’s class teacher will ask you to work alongside them to set targets.
+They will use appropriate strategies, equipment or approaches to support your child’s progress.
+Your child’s class teacher will liaise with Teaching Assistants about your child’s progress in class and with any intervention work they are doing with them.
+Your child will also be involved in this process (Pupil Voice).

-SENDCO
+- SENDCO

-TEACHING ASSISTANTS
+- TEACHING ASSISTANTS

-ELSA
+- ELSA

-An Emotional Literacy Support Assistant is specifically trained by the Educational Psychology Service and have regular supervision from the Hampshire Psychology Service.
+An Emotional Literacy Support Assistant (ELSA) is specifically trained by the Educational Psychology Service and have regular supervision from the Hampshire Psychology Service.
 They undertake a range of work, all involving helping your child develop their understanding of their emotions and social interactions.
 This might involve helping them build self-esteem, friendship or anger management skills; simply gaining a better understanding of what emotions are and how to recognise them; or just helping children through a specific emotional difficulty such as bereavement.

-HEADTEACHER
+- HEADTEACHER

 The Head Teacher is responsible for leadership and management of all aspects of school.

-Bartley C. E. Junior School Local Offer
+Bartley C of E Junior School Local Offer

-Bartley C. E. Junior is a mainstream junior school, catering for children from ages 7 to 11.
-We provide provision for any pupil for whom main stream education is suitable.
+Bartley C of E Junior School is a mainstream junior school, catering for children from ages 7 to 11We provide provision for any pupil for whom main stream education is suitable.
 We are an inclusive school and provide equal opportunities for all.
 We celebrate the uniqueness of each individual and all children are encouraged to learn independently and co-operatively.

 How does the school know if children need extra help and what should I do if I think my child may have special educational needs?

-The SENDCO and assessment leader also review progress on school tracking data each half term, when every child’s progress is formally reviewed in relation to how well your child is working towards meeting their end of year expectations.
 Pupil Progress meetings are also held termly within year groups.
-Both of these help keep track of your child’s progress.
+Both of these helps keep track of your child’s progress.
 If your child is having emotional or behavioural difficulties, the frequency and nature of these may be tracked over some time to try and identify patterns and triggers behind them.

 How will both you and I know how my child is doing and how will you help me to support my child’s learning?

-If your child has been identified with a special educational need and is receiving a one to one intervention, the Class teacher and SENDCO will track progress to see if they are making progress that is closing the gap between their present attainment and the majority of their peers (age related expectations).
+If your child has been identified with a special educational need and is receiving a one-to-one intervention, the Class teacher and SENDCO will track progress to see if they are making progress that is “closing the gap” between their present attainment and the majority of their peers (age related expectations).
 Where the concern is behavioural or anxiety based, we would want to see evidence that the frequency of difficulty is lessening and the child is becoming more confident and/or relaxed and able to learn.

 Autumn 1

-By end of the second week targets from the IEP and interventions are sent home via Arbor (or post if Arbor is not available).
 Parents are invited in to meet with the teacher to discuss the child’s needs and progress, review and plan.

 Your child’s views are gathered at the same time as targets are shared with them and recorded on the document.